wanglihe/strongswan_config/README.md

 # strongswan_config
-configure a strongswan ipsec subnet with nftable and linux 4.x on debian jessie
+Configure a strongswan ipsec subnet with nftable and linux 4.x on debian jessie.
+This configure only open ikev1 with IPv4, if you want ikev2, l2tp over IPSec, IPSec with RSA, or you want IPv6, try other guide.
+I have tested these scripts, IOS 9.0 using IPSec, android  using IPSec Xauth PSK, Mac OS 10.x using IPSec.
+Any suggestions is welcome.

 # before install
 check your system installed nftables and linux-image-4.x.x, these packages from jessie-backports, and notice that this script will disable kernel module iptable_nat, because nftables can't work with iptable_nat.
 Just type "./xxx", you can run the script xxx.

+I have submit bug about nftables for it's terrible startup scripts (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=804648), I will move nftables installation into script "install" somedays later.

 # install